-13.2 Notice of the call for proposed Special Resolutions to rescind, alter, add or otherwise amend the Bylaws and Constitution shall be sent to all Society and Party members not less than one hundred-twenty (120) days prior to the date of the next Annual General Meeting.
-All proposed Special Resolutions shall be submitted to the Chair of the Policy and Constitution Committee in writing as a Notice of motion at least sixty (60) days prior to the date of the next Annual General Meeting.
-All proposed Special Resolutions submitted on time, in the proper format, and not deemed duplicate by the Policy and Constitution Committee shall be made available to the Society and Party members no less than thirty (30) days prior to the date of the next Annual General Meeting.
+13.2 All proposed Special Resolutions submitted on time, in the proper format, and not deemed duplicate by the Policy and Constitution Committee shall be made available to the Society and Party members no less than seven (7) days prior to the date of the next Annual General Meeting.

 13.3 Any amendment to the Bylaws and Constitution shall require a seventy-five percent (75%) vote of members present at the General Meeting, pursuant to the Alberta Societies Act.

 14.1 The Bylaws and Constitution must be interpreted and read subject to the provisions of the Alberta Societies Act and the Alberta Elections Act.
 Unless the context otherwise requires, words and phrases used in the Bylaws and Constitution have the same meaning as in the Societies Act and Election Act.
 To the extent that there is any conflict between any provision of the Bylaws and Constitution and the Alberta Societies Act and Alberta Election Act, the law shall prevail.

 14.2 The Bylaws and Constitution shall govern the affairs of the Society and Party and in the event of any conflict between the Bylaws and Constitution and any other Society and Party documents, the Bylaws and Constitution shall prevail.